Gap Year Days 238 – 252

 We also did a quick visit to a spice farm – which was designed to sell us herbal medicines – and took a walk along the beachfront.
 This area is obviously not one popular with swimmers as the waves were pounding into the shore, but the water was lovely and warm and would have been perfect for me if I had planned to swim.

 There was still one last train trip before our Sri Lankan adventures were over, this time from Galle to Colombo.
-While the trip from Kandy to Ella is often raved about, I really enjoyed this one too.
+While the trip from Kandy to Ella is often raved about, I think this one is pretty good too.
 For much of the trip the train goes right along the seafront with great sea views.
 The other side has views of rural life and jungle scenery.
 This train was still busy with people standing in the aisle for most of the trip, luggage everywhere and the constant stream of local vendors.

 Rather than stay in Colombo itself, we got on another bus up to Negombo and stayed there.
 It is closer to the airport, and made our journey there in the morning shorter for our flight out.